pdelteil/HackerOneAPIClient/README.md

 Get your API Key [here](https://docs.hackerone.com/hackers/api-token.html)

-Create a dummy project [here](https://hackerone.com/teams/new) (I recommend you to also create another h1 account)
+Create a dummy project [here](https://hackerone.com/teams/new) (I recommend you to also create another h1 account, otherwise you might have too many reports and reports sent to your dummy program cannot be deleted)

 ## How to use